 - (a) Turbidity is a measure of the cloudiness of water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system. - (b) All turbidity samples met the turbidity limit of 0.3 NTU. - (c) MRDLG. - (d) MRDL. - (e) Data based on Locational Running Annual Averages.
-For contaminants where compliance is based on a running annual average, the last three quarterly averages of the previous year are calculated for the first quarterly average.
-This range would be the highest and lowest individual detected sample results for the year.

-- (f) Data from June through July 2016.
+- (f) Data from June 2017.

-- (g) Data from December 2016.
+- (g) Data from December 2017.

 - (h) Only one sample required.

 - (i) Adequate removal of TOC may be necessary to control unwanted formation of disinfection byproducts.

-- (j) PWSA submitted late reporting for TOC during the 4th quarter sampling.